Kurraba Point

 Kurraba Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: 183-185 Military Road Mixed Use Development, 27 Bydown Street Residential Development, Kirribilli Harbour, and Waruda Kirribilli are key projects, with the following detailing those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project expected to affect the region: 183-185 Military Road Mixed Use Development, along with other notable projects such as 27 Bydown Street Residential Development, Kirribilli Harbour, and Waruda Kirribilli.
+The following list details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.